 Now that we have created the filter that we need, it’s time to apply a restricting attribute to it.
 We basically have two choices: the No access attribute and the Read-only one.
 Which one to assign to the filter depends on how exactly you want the external devices to be restricted.
 If you want to completely lock access to the removable drives, assign the No access attribute to the filter:

 The result of the No access attribute would be that the users would be prevented from both opening the files from the external devices, and saving the files to them.
 If you only want to stop users from saving files to the removable drives, but allow them to open or copy files from them, than the Read-only attribute would do the job:

 Attention System Administrators: Folder Guard is enterprise-ready!
 The Folder Guard Administrator's Kit is available now.

 What if at some point you do need to access a removable drive?
-Just disable the protection of Folder Guard, perform the task, then re-enable the protection back (no Windows restart required).
+Just pause the protection of Folder Guard, perform the task, then resume the protection back (no Windows restart required).

 - What people are saying about Folder Guard…

 - How to lock folders and drives with passwords